 - Rabbit Exercise Pen: I always recommend getting a rabbit exercise pen to use as their enclosure.
 These are convenient to set up and easy to clean too!
-You can find ex-pens with a door for convenient entry, or without if you want to get something a little cheaper.
 I recommend making sure the fence is at least 30in high (size medium and up) to make sure your rabbit can’t hop over it.

 Small Pet Select is my go-to for rabbit toys.
 They have different kinds of natural hay-based toys that my rabbits actually like to play with.
 You’ll want to get your rabbit a variety of toys so you can figure out what they like best.

-- Toy sampler: Small Pet Select has a sampler set where you can get 8 different toys.
-This is a great way to get a variety of different toys for your rabbit to play with, then you can see what your rabbit likes best and keep getting them those toys.
+- SPS Toys: Small Pet Select has a variety of hay based and natural toys you can get.
+This is a great way to get different toys for your rabbit to play with, and see what your rabbit likes best.

-- Hanging toys: Hanging mobile toys are not included in the toy sampler set, but they are often some of the toys my rabbit has the most fun with, so I recommend getting some of these for your rabbit too.
+- Hanging toys: Hanging mobile toys are often some of the toys my rabbit has the most fun with, so I recommend getting some of these for your rabbit too.

 - Food dispenser ball: This is my rabbit’s absolute favorite toy!
 It’s a type of puzzle toy that you hide treats inside of and give it to your rabbit.
 I actually use these dispenser balls to give my rabbit her daily pellets.
 It’s great for helping rabbit slow down their eating and use their natural foraging instincts when eating their food.

 - Hiding house: It’s really important to make sure your rabbit has places to hide.
 This will help them feel safe and comfortable in their environment.
-I like the WARE rabbit den because it’s pretty big, but also fits nicely in my rabbit’s enclosure.
-This will work for rabbits up to about 7 or 9 pounds.
-For larger rabbits you’ll need to get products made for cats.
+The SPS castle will work for rabbits up to about 7 or 9 pounds and it’s completely safe for rabbits to chew on.
+For larger rabbits, you’ll need to get products made for cats.

 - Cat tree: Many rabbits like to get different vantage points by hopping up onto platforms.
 I got this Trixie Cat Tree because it’s short enough that I don’t have to worry about my rabbit falling off and it has a little hiding house on the bottom too.